13 Days in Tunisia, North Africa – Backpacking Travel Guide

 4-Sfax Dar Jellouli Museum

-Dar Jellouli Museum is a traditional rich Tunisian house inside the walls of the Medina.
-It once belonged to a rich family in the 18th century and it was then converted into the Museum of Popular Arts and Traditions.
+Dar Jellouli Museum is a traditional Tunisian house inside the walls of the Medina.
+It once belonged to a wealthy family in the 18th-century, and it was then converted into the Museum of Popular Arts and Traditions.
 A visit to this museum will tell you much about the everyday life in the Medina.
 The house is fully equipped with traditional furniture, objects and even costumes that show visitors how people used to live in the past.

 5-Sidi Bou Said Museum Dar el-Annabi